Rectangle Bowls Are Everywhere – But Forming Them Reliably Takes a Special Paper Bowl Machine

 What 50–60 pcs/min means for your line

 At 50 bowls per minute, a single shift (8 hours) produces 24,000 bowls.
 Two shifts: 48,000.
-That is enough for a regional food packaging supplier.
+That’s enough for a regional food packaging supplier.
+For a growing business, this output provides a solid foundation.

 Paper weight and coating

 190–320 GSM covers most food service needs – from lightweight salad bowls to sturdy soup containers.
 Single or double PE/PLA coating allows for hot or cold contents, including oily foods.
+PLA (polylactic acid) is derived from renewable resources like corn starch and is compostable in industrial facilities.
+If your customers demand eco‑friendly packaging, PLA‑coated paper is the way to go.

-Where Do Rectangle Paper Bowls Actually Get Used?
+Where Rectangle Paper Bowls Actually Get Used

-Public events – concerts, festivals, sporting events (easy to carry, stack)
+• Public events – concerts, festivals, sporting events (easy to carry, stack)

 • Hotels and restaurants – buffet lines, room service, takeout